 The strategic complaint is addressed to the data protection authority.
 We assume that the DPA will confirm the data processing because it is carried out according to the law.
 We will appeal against this to the Federal Administrative Court and expect the Court to submit questions on the legality of the PNR Directive to the European Court of Justice.

-In 2017, the European Court of Justice declared an agreement on the exchange of passenger data between the EU and Canada to be contrary to fundamental rights, specifically a violation of Article 7 of the Charter of Fundamental Rights, Right to Privacy and Article 8 of the Charter of Fundamental Rights, the Right to Data Protection.
-Although almost all of these arguments also apply to the PNR Directive, it has been implemented.
-That this was even possible leads to a situation where civil society once again having to take it into its own hands to enforce our fundamental rights.
+In 2017, the European Court of Justice declared an agreement on the exchange of passenger data between the EU and Canada to be contrary to fundamental rights, specifically a violation of Article 7 of the Charter of Fundamental Rights, the Right to Privacy and Article 8 of the Charter of Fundamental Rights, the Right to Data Protection.
+Although almost all of these arguments also apply to the PNR Directive as it has been implemented.
+That this was even possible leads to a situation where civil society, once again, has to take matters into its own hands to enforce our fundamental rights.

 Our German partner organisation, the Gesellschaft für Freiheitsrechte (Society for Liberty Rights), takes legal action under both private and administrative law.
 You can find out more on the website nopnr.eu.